cloudmesh-community/book/chapters/rest/swagger-introspection-2-0.md

 ## Verification {#sec:swagger-verify-2}

-It is important to be able to verify if a yaml file is correct.
+It is important to be able to verify if a YAML file is correct.
 To identify this, the easiest method is to use the swagger editor.
-There is an online verion available at:
+There is an online version available at:

 * <https://editor.swagger.io/>

-Go to the Web site, remove the current petstore example and simply paste your yaml file in it.
+Go to the Web site, remove the current petstore example, and paste your YAML file in it.
-Debug meessages will be helping you to correct things.
+Debug messages are helping you to correct things.

-A terminal based command may als be helpful, but is a bit difficult to read.
+A terminal-based command may also be helpful but is a bit difficult to read.

 ```bash
 $ connexion run cpu.yaml --stub --debug